The Exact Factorizations of Almost Simple Groups: Transitive simple subgroups of quasiprimitive permutation groups

-~ In this chapter, we characterize quasiprimitive permutation groups containing a transitive simple subgroup.
-O'Nan-Scott-Praeger Theorem \cite{Praeger92} divides quasiprimitive permutation groups into eight types, which is a fundamental tool for the study of permutation groups.
-For our purpose here, we category the eight types of quasiprimitive groups $X$ into four classes: \begin{enumerate}[{\rm(i)}] \item $\Soc(X)$ is abelian, and $X$ is affine;
+In this section, we characterize finite quasiprimitive permutation groups containing a transitive simple subgroup.
+The O'Nan-Scott-Praeger Theorem \cite{Praeger92} divides quasiprimitive permutation groups into eight types.
+For our purpose here, we categorize the eight types of quasiprimitive groups $X$ into four classes: \begin{enumerate}[{\rm(i)}] \item $\Soc(X)$ is abelian, and $X$ is affine;

 \item $X$ has a subnormal regular subgroup, and $X$ is of type HS, HC, SD, CD or TW;

 \item $X$ is of product action type;

 \item $X$ is an almost simple group. \end{enumerate}